justmat/silos/README.md

 # silos
-a live granualr instrument for norns
+a live granular instrument for norns
 ![](assets/silos.png)
 —————